datacarpentry/image-processing/episodes/03-skimage-images.md

 > ## Keeping only low intensity pixels (20 min)
 >
-> In the previous example, we showed how we could use Python and OpenCV to turn
+> In the previous example, we showed how we could use Python and skimage to turn
 > on only the high intensity pixels from an image, while turning all the low
 > intensity pixels off.
 Now, you can practice doing the opposite -- keeping all
 > the low intensity pixels while changing the high intensity ones.
 Consider